ojairo/BudgetApp/README.md

 ## HOW TO EXECUTE
 With you have Expo CLI:
- - Open each of the folders in the terminal and run `npm install`.
+ - Open each of the folders in the terminal and run `npm install` or `yarn install`.
- - Run `npm start` in both folders.

 If you don't have Expo CLI: